Sehbazz-Virk/ResumeWizard/README.md

 experiences, descriptions, and various other settings.
 As I developed it it went on to allow users to write new sections, work on multiple resumes at a time, and generally speed up the resume writing process.
 The Wizard became a powerful tool to give SMA an edge over other firms during the proposal writing process.

-The Wizard is still used at SMA, where it stores and manipulates data for 100+ biographies, 200+ projects, and 1000+ descriptions of experience.
+The Wizard is still used at SMA, where it stores and manipulates data for 100+ biographies, 200+ projects, and 1000+ overall entries.
 SMA has kindly let me display the wizard online, and I have added some sample projects and employees to demonstrate it's workings.